 The proposed sub-indicator is based on information on the use of pesticides on the farms, the type of pesticide used and the type of measure(s) taken to mitigate the associated risks.
 It considers the possibility that the holding adopts specific measures to help reducing risks associated with pesticide use.
 List of possible measures:

 Health

-Adherence to label recommendations for pesticide use (including use of protection equipment while applying pesticides)
+Adherence to label directions for pesticide use (including use of protection equipment while applying pesticides)

 Maintenance and cleansing of protection equipment after use

 Safe disposal of waste (cartons, bottles and bags)

 Environment